-Performing throws, takedowns & sweeps are involved in the syllabus for our Tae Kwon-Do school, but only for black belts and under supervision; this may also include workshops and specific training sessions.
+Performing throws, takedowns & sweeps are involved in the syllabus for the Martyn Dipper Schools of Tae Kwon-Do, but only for black belts and under supervision; this may also include workshops and specific training sessions.

 The risks include but are not limited to: falling on unsuitable surfaces; landing on the head; damage to the joints from locks; strangulation.